 Full skin examinations and self-monitoring of your skin for suspicious, new or changing skin lesions can lead to early detection of precancers, atypical moles and skin cancer.
 Early detection and treatment lead to higher cure rates, smaller surgeries and better cosmetic outcomes.

 What to Expect

-Keith Llewellyn MD and Sean Fisher PA-C perform very thorough skin checks and cancer screenings.
+Keith Llewellyn MD and our physician assistant (PA-C) perform very thorough skin checks and cancer screenings.
 A full skin examination can be performed in 10-20 minutes depending on your age and the condition of your skin.
 Prior to getting into a gown, our medical assistants will ask you if you have any particular spots of concern.
 Please inform us of any new or changing moles or other skin lesions.
 Once in a gown, you will be examined from the top of your head to the bottom of your feet as melanoma can occur anywhere including areas where the sun rarely shines.
 If you do not wish to have certain areas examined, please inform our staff.
 If lesions of concern are found, they will be discussed with you.
 They may be biopsied or treated during the full skin examination and/or an appointment can be scheduled at a later date to address them.